johnvresilovic/twiggle/README.md

 This is a big improvement on the first version but there is plenty of work to be done.

 ## Miscellaneous
 If you want access to the files you can fork and clone this repository to your machine.

+To play the game, visit https://johnvresilovic.github.io/twiggle/

 Contact info:
 https://linkedin.com/in/john-vresilovic